Click here to translate this page to any language.

 Thanksgiving our Christmas tree fields are open for visitors to choose their

 own trees.
-We'll cut, wrap, and tie it to your car for you.
+We will cut, wrap, and tie it to your car for you.
 We also offer

 pre-cut premium Christmas trees.